🍷

 shahm-PAHN-yuh ahn-REE zhee-ROH

-Henri Giraud is an Aÿ Grand Cru Champagne house with 12-plus generations of Giraud family viticulture.
-Claude Giraud built the modern reputation around the flagship Fût de Chêne, a Pinot-Noir-driven Aÿ Grand Cru Champagne aged in casks made from Argonne forest oak, the same wood traditionally used in 19th-century Champagne barrels.
-His daughter Emmanuelle has now taken over the daily leadership of the house.
+Henri Giraud is an Aÿ Grand Cru Champagne house owned by the Giraud-Hémart family, which has farmed in Aÿ since 1625.
+The family grew and sold grapes for around three centuries before beginning to make wine under its own name after the Second World War; the modern Champagne Henri Giraud house took shape from 1975 under Claude Giraud.
+Claude (the twelfth generation) built the international reputation of the flagship Fût de Chêne, a Pinot-Noir-driven Aÿ Grand Cru Champagne aged in casks made from Argonne forest oak, the same wood traditionally used in 19th-century Champagne barrels.
+His daughter Emmanuelle Giraud, the thirteenth generation, is now President and runs the house, with Claude advising.
 The family has planted over 60,000 trees in partnership with the French National Forest Office to restore the Argonne forest as a Champagne wood supply.

 Key Facts

-• Claude Giraud led the modern house and built the international reputation of the Fût de Chêne flagship; his daughter Emmanuelle Giraud has taken over as managing leader, while Claude remains involved in key decisions
+• Claude Giraud, the twelfth generation, built the international reputation of the Fût de Chêne flagship; his daughter Emmanuelle Giraud, the thirteenth generation, is now President and runs the house, while Claude advises on key decisions

-• Flagship Fût de Chêne is a Pinot-Noir-dominated Aÿ Grand Cru Champagne aged in casks made from Argonne forest oak; the most recent release at the time of writing is MV19 (multi-vintage based on the 2019 vintage), launched July 2024
+• Flagship Fût de Chêne is a Pinot-Noir-dominated Aÿ Grand Cru Champagne aged in casks made from Argonne forest oak; the multi-vintage Fût de Chêne MV19 (around two-thirds 2019 plus perpetual reserve back to 1990) was launched by its UK importer in July 2024

-• Argonne oak was the historical wood supply for 19th-century Champagne barrels; the forest was largely abandoned and damaged during the World Wars, with Henri Giraud now leading restoration efforts
+• Argonne oak was the historical wood supply for 19th-century Champagne barrels; the forest was largely abandoned and damaged during the World Wars, with Henri Giraud rebuilding its use from 1990 and leading restoration efforts

 • Henri Giraud has planted over 60,000 trees in partnership with the French National Forest Office (ONF) to restore Argonne as a working Champagne forestry source